 The East Coast Grid Expansion Project is committed to maximising business supply and employment opportunities in the local regions around each proposed compressor station where possible.
 Each project site will require a peak construction workforce of around 80 people over the approximate 9-month construction timeframe.

 APA is committed to consulting and working closely with local communities on the East Coast Grid Expansion Project.
-During the approvals phase of the project, APA plans to provide project information and gather feedback through engagement of key stakeholders, including Aboriginal groups, landholders, local business, community groups, and federal, state and local governments.
+During the approvals phase of the project, APA has provided project information and gathered feedback through engagement of key stakeholders, including First Nations groups, landholders, local business, community groups, and federal, state and local governments.

 Landscape at one of the project sites in New South Wales.